 Texture editing tool

 A texture editing algorithm is available for new texturing.
 The tool allows you to edit a small area on the texture by selecting a particular image.
-The tool is available from the context menu.
-Select the desired area on the model using the selection tools and choose the Assign image command from the context menu:
+More information about processing steps you can find in our article - Texture editing tool.

 Equidistant and Equisolid fisheye camera models